Don’t you get tired of seeing mobile learning as a trend year, after year, after year?

 Want to build a custom educational game?Contact Us

 Engaging Trainees in Live Training

-It is very common that learners suffer from information overload and general fatigue during live training events (seminars, conferences, sales meetings etc.).
+It is very common that learners to suffer from information overload and general fatigue during live training events (seminars, conferences, sales meetings, etc.).
 This happens for many reasons.

 These events don’t get organized very often, due to their costly nature.
 And because of that, they get crammed with activities and information.
 No wonder people feel overwhelmed.

 So organizers have to find ways to spark interest and encourage the participation of trainees.
 And, technology, among others can help breathe life into such events.

 We’ve taken part in the development of many mobile solutions for live events.
 Our aim was to bring interactivity and engagement into the classrooms.
 Here are just a few examples that may give you ideas about using mobile learning in your organization…